 South Texas

-• El Paso: In the border city of El Paso, about 80% of the population uses Spanish.
+• El Paso: In the border city of El Paso, over 80% of the population speaks Spanish.
 Thanks to its proximity to Mexico, Spanish has naturally become a part of everyday language.

-• Rio Grande Valley: This area also has a very high percentage of Spanish speakers, with Spanish widely used in daily life.
+• Rio Grande Valley: This area also has a very high rate of Spanish usage, with Spanish being widely spoken in daily life.

 Urban Areas

-• Houston: Houston is a city where various immigrant communities gather, with over 25% of the population using Spanish.
+• Houston: Houston is a city with a diverse immigrant community, where over 25% of the population speaks Spanish.
 The high percentage is due to the large Hispanic population working in the energy and healthcare sectors.

-• Dallas-Fort Worth: There are also a significant number of Spanish speakers in this area.
-The percentage is particularly high in suburban areas like Irving and Carrollton.
+• Dallas-Fort Worth: There are also a significant number of Spanish speakers in this area, especially in suburban regions like Irving and Carrollton.

-• Austin: In Austin, a hub for technology and startups, the number of Spanish speakers is increasing, with about 15% of the population, reflecting a coexistence of diverse cultures.
+• Austin: In Austin, a hub for technology and startups, the number of Spanish speakers is increasing, with about 15% of the population using Spanish, reflecting the coexistence of various cultures.

 Background of Increasing Spanish Usage